bmcorser/bade/docs/source/tutorial.rst

             └── 16
                 └── today.rst

+The default directory for posts is ``blog``, but this can be configured [#]_.
 The directory for "today" can be created with some shell subsitution:

 .. code-block:: shell

     mkdir -p blog/$(date +'%Y/%m/%d')

-You can add an rST file to the "today" directory the same way (unless it turned midnight as you were reading):
+You can add an rST file to the "today" directory the same way (unless it turned midnight as you were typing):

 .. code-block:: shell